-Tsui's music, described by The Aspen Times as "irresistible, and emotionally convincing," has been performed and read across Asia, Europe, North America, and the Middle East by leading soloists, ensembles and orchestras, such as the National Symphony Orchestra of the Republic of Bashkortostan, Hong Kong Philharmonic Orchestra, Kazakh State Philharmonic Orchestra, Kaleidoscope Chamber Orchestra, University of Michigan Symphony Orchestra, Aspen Conducting Academy Orchestra, PHACE Ensemble, Hong Kong New Music Ensemble, Romer String Quartet, TURAN Ethno-folk Ensemble, Windpipe Chinese Music Ensemble, Lontano Ensemble, Ivory Duo Piano Ensemble, Nancy Loo & Mary Wu Piano Duo, Quartetto Indaco, Israeli Chamber Project, Mivos Quartet, Kazakh State String Quartet, Radio Television Hong Kong Chamber Soloists, and MR. Quartet & City Contemporary Dance Company, members of Cincinnati Symphony Orchestra, Aspen Contemporary Ensemble, Irvine Arditti, Renée Fleming Artist, Key'mon W. Murrah, and broadcast by NAXOS Music & Video Libraries, London arts radio "Resonance fm," RTHK Radio 4 and Channel 31.
+Tsui's music, described by The Aspen Times as "irresistible, and emotionally convincing," has been performed and read across Asia, Europe, North America, and the Middle East by the National Symphony Orchestra of the Republic of Bashkortostan, Hong Kong Philharmonic Orchestra, Kazakh State Philharmonic Orchestra, Kaleidoscope Chamber Orchestra, University of Michigan Symphony Orchestra, Aspen Conducting Academy Orchestra, Hong Kong New Music Ensemble, Lontano Ensemble, Radio Television Hong Kong Chamber Soloists, MR. Quartet & City Contemporary Dance Company, PHACE Ensemble, members of Cincinnati Symphony Orchestra, Aspen Contemporary Ensemble, Windpipe Chinese Music Ensemble, TURAN Ethno-folk Ensemble, Romer String Quartet, Quartetto Indaco, Israeli Chamber Project, Mivos Quartet, Kazakh State String Quartet, Converge Quartet, Ivory Duo Piano Ensemble, Nancy Loo & Mary Wu Piano Duo, Irvine Arditti, and Fleming Artist, Key'mon W. Murrah, among others; and broadcast by NAXOS Music & Video Libraries, London arts radio "Resonance fm," RTHK Radio 4, and Channel 31.

-As a strong supporter of cultural and racial diversity and inclusion, Tsui wrote a piece called Ay-Ay, Bopem (A Kazakh Lullaby Without Words), commissioned by leading members of the Lexington Philharmonic and Cincinnati Symphony Orchestras for the ArtsWave Isolation Commissions, centered on themes of racial injustice and cultural healing.
-Tsui has also received commissions from the Houston Grand Opera and Asia Society Texas Center to write a family-friendly chamber opera, titled The Big Swim, which will be performed for 12 consecutive years during the Lunar New Year festivities in the US, starting from 2024.
+As a strong supporter of cultural and racial diversity and inclusion, Tsui wrote a piece called Ay-Ay, Bopem (a Kazakh Lullaby Without Words), commissioned by leading members of the Lexington Philharmonic and Cincinnati Symphony Orchestras for the ArtsWave Isolation Commissions, centered on themes of racial injustice and cultural healing.
+In 2022, Tsui was commissioned by the Houston Grand Opera and Asia Society Texas Center to write a family-friendly chamber opera, titled The Big Swim, which will be performed for 12 consecutive years during the Lunar New Year festivities in the US, starting from 2024.
 Her other notable commissions include works for Aspen Music School & Festival, Hong Kong Government Home Affairs Bureau, Hong Kong Arts Development Council, Hong Kong Philharmonic Orchestra, Radio Television Hong Kong, Musicus Society, Hong Kong Composers Guild and The Chinese University of Hong Kong Art Museum.

-International festivals that have featured her work include Asian Composers' League Festival (Vietnam), highSCORE Festival (Italy), Asia-Europe New Music Festival (Russia), All-Russian Young Composers Festival (Russia), Asia Pacific International Songwriting Camp (Taiwan), Intimacy of Creativity (Hong Kong), Vienna Summer Music Festival (Austria), and Aspen Music Festival & School (United States), where she was a Susan & Ford Schumann Centre Composer Fellow.
+International festivals that have featured Tsui's works include Asian Composers' League Festival (Vietnam), highSCORE Festival (Italy), Asia-Europe New Music Festival (Russia), All-Russian Young Composers Festival (Russia), Asia Pacific International Songwriting Camp (Taiwan), Intimacy of Creativity (Hong Kong), Vienna Summer Music Festival (Austria), and Aspen Music Festival & School (United States), where she was a Susan & Ford Schumann Centre Composer Fellow.
 This year, Tsui has been featured as a Composer Fellow at the Chautauqua Opera Company, Del Mar International Composers Symposium, and Gabriela Lena Frank Creative Academy of Music.